shaunak-batra/BasketTradingBO/docs/RESEARCH_V3.md

 * **Code.** `scripts/run_universe.py` plus a universe definition file; fold loop parallelised with joblib.
 * **Effort.** Medium to large, mostly data plumbing and compute. **This is the change that most affects whether the conclusion is trustworthy.**
+* **Post-run note.** v3.0 carried out C5 in reduced form: a 60-pair ETF universe (`config/universe_v3.yaml`,
+  run by `scripts/run_universe.py`).
+Benjamini-Hochberg at 10% was applied to `1 - PSR` of each pair's out-of-sample returns, not to the cointegration tests, and pairs run one at a time with no joblib parallelism.

 ### C6.
 Dynamic hedge ratios (Kalman filter)